tonychu805/tonychu805/README.md

 **Results:**

+- LightGBM and XGBoost are the two standout models for predicting cybersecurity incident outcomes.
+LightGBM excels in precision and recall, making it highly effective for reducing false positives and detecting true incidents, while XGBoost is the most consistent performer across different datasets.
+- CatBoost is a strong alternative that balances high accuracy and low variability.
+- RandomForest and GradientBoost could be considered for specific scenarios, but they are less suited for tasks requiring a balance between high precision and recall.

 | Model         | Precision    | Recall       | F1-Score     | Support     | Accuracy    |
 |---------------|--------------|--------------|--------------|-------------|-------------|
 | RandomForest  | 0.686257     | 0.67100      | 0.649266     | 20000.0     | 0.67100     |